-In days gone by, screen resolution (also called display resolution) wasn’t much of an issue.
-Windows came with a few preset options and to get higher resolution or more colors (or both) you would install a driver for your video card.
+In the old days of technology, the screen resolution or display resolution was not much of an issue.
+Windows came with a few preset options and, to get higher resolution, more colors or both, you would install a driver for your video card.
 As time went on, you could choose better video cards and better monitors as well.
-Today we have lots of options when it comes to displays, their quality and the supported resolutions.
-In this article I would like to take you through a bit of history and explain all the important concepts, including common acronyms for screen resolutions, like 1080p, 2K, QHD or 4K.
+Today we have lots of options when it comes to displays, their quality, and the supported resolutions.
+In this article, we take you through a bit of history and explain all the essential concepts, including common acronyms for screen resolutions, like 1080p, 2K, QHD or 4K.
 Let's get started:

 The color graphics technology was first developed by IBM.
 CGA was first, followed by EGA and VGA - color graphics adapter, enhanced graphics adapter, video graphics array.
-Regardless of the capability of your monitor, you’d still have to choose from one of the few options available through your graphics card's drivers.
-For the sake of nostalgia, here’s a look at a once well-known CGA display.
+Regardless of the capability of your monitor, you would still have to choose from one of the few options available through your graphics card's drivers.
+For the sake of nostalgia, here is a look at how things looked on a once well-known CGA display.

-With the advent of high definition video and the increased popularity of the 16:9 aspect ratio (we’ll explain more about aspect ratios in a bit) selecting a screen resolution is not the simple affair it once was.
+With the advent of high definition video and the increased popularity of the 16:9 aspect ratio (we explain aspect ratios in a bit), selecting a screen resolution is not the simple affair it once was.
 However, this also means that there are a lot more options to choose from, with something to suit almost everyone's preferences.
 Let's look at what today's terminology is, and what it means:

 The screen is what by what?

-The resolutions built into Windows were very limited, so if you didn’t have the driver for your video card you’d be stuck with the lower-resolution screen that Windows provided.
-If you’ve watched Windows Setup or installed a newer version of a video driver, you may have seen the 640 x 480 low resolution screen for a moment or two.
-It was ugly even on CGA screens, but that was the Windows default.
+The resolutions built into Windows were limited, so if you did not have the driver for your video card, you would be stuck with the lower-resolution screen that Windows provided.
+If you have watched the old Windows Setup or installed a newer version of a video driver, you may have seen the 640 x 480 low-resolution screen for a moment or two.
+It was ugly, but that was the Windows default.

-As monitor quality improved, Windows began offering a few more built-in options, but the burden was still mostly on the graphics card manufacturers, especially if you wanted a really high resolution display.
+As monitor quality improved, Windows began offering a few more built-in options, but the burden was still mostly on the graphics card manufacturers, especially if you wanted a really high-resolution display.
 The more recent versions of Windows can detect the default screen resolution for your monitor and graphics card and adjust accordingly.
-This doesn’t mean that what Windows chooses is always the best option, but it will work, and you can change it if you wish, after you see what it looks like.
-If you need guidance on doing that, check this tutorial: Change your display's screen resolution and make text and icons bigger.
+This does not mean that what Windows chooses is always the best option, but it works, and you can change it if you wish, after you see what it looks like.
+If you need guidance, read Change the screen resolution and make text and icons bigger in Windows 10.

 When high-definition TVs became the norm, manufacturers developed a shorthand to explain their display resolution.
-The most common numbers you will see are 720p, 1080p and 2160p or 4K.
-As we’ve seen, the "p" and "i" tell you whether it’s a progressive-scan or interlaced-scan display.
-And these shorthand numbers are sometimes used to describe computer monitors as well, even though in general a monitor is capable of a higher-definition display than a TV.
+The most common numbers you see are 720p, 1080p, 1140p or 4K.
+As we have seen, the "p" and the "i" tell you whether it is a progressive-scan or an interlaced-scan display.
+Moreover, these shorthand numbers are sometimes used to describe computer monitors as well, even though in general a monitor is capable of a higher definition display than a TV.
 The number always refers to the number of horizontal lines on the display.

 Here's how the shorthand translates: